 Business is closed by sales.

-Salespeople have to be able to manage customer expectations, negotiate favorable terms, protect gross profit margins, and secure volumes.
-That’s not done with content – it’s done with a salesperson that’s well-versed in asking open-ended questions and getting customers to commit.
+Salespeople must manage customer expectations, negotiate favorable terms, protect gross profit margins, and secure volumes.
+That's not done with content – it's done with a salesperson who's well-versed in asking open-ended questions and getting customers to commit.

 Content Shock is Taking Hold